 The right part here is for the output QBO file.
 The first thing to look at is Account Type.
-If we put the cursor on the Account Type, here you can see some description.
+If we put the cursor on the Account Type, here you can see a description.
 So the Account Type is important to choose.

 If you are importing Credit Card files, you must select Credit Card.
 Quickbooks will read your Account Type from the QBO file and will allow you to import into Account, only into this same Account Type, that it sees on the QBO file.
-For example, the QBO file has a Checking Account, then it will show you Checking Accounts to choose.
+For example, the QBO file has a Checking Account, then it will show you Checking Accounts to choose from.
 If the QBO file has a Credit Card Account, then Quickbooks will show you only Credit Card Accounts to choose from Quickbooks to import.
 If you have just one file or one account, the Account Number could be any number and you can set it as an actual Account Number, you can use maybe four last digits of your actual account, you can put the whole account there if you like.
 It is important to use different Account Numbers for different accounts.
 If you convert for multiple accounts, if you have four or five accounts, please, make sure, to use different Account Numbers, when you convert.
-That's why to avoid confusion, use actual Account Number or use four last digits of actual Account Number.
+That's why to avoid confusion, use the actual Account Number or use four last digits of the actual Account Number.
 So, when you use it, you don't have to remember which Account Number you use for which account.

 Currency for Quickbooks has to be the United States if you have Quickbooks United States Edition.
-For Canadian Quickbooks, it has to be CAD or the USD, if you have a multi-currency setup.
+For Canadian Quickbooks, it has to be CAD or USD, if you have a multi-currency setup.
 For Quickbooks US Edition it has to be US Dollars.
 Even if you are importing for the non-USD account, in Quickbooks US you must use US Dollars Currency.

-You can set End balance if you like.
+You can set the End balance if you like.
 It really is not important, but you can set it, if it is important for you, when you reconcile the account.
 Quickbooks will show you that End Balance when you import a QBO file.
-But it will calculate balance from actual transactions.
-Bank ID has to be all digits number.
-It can be any number and for different accounts, it could be the same number, but has to be number.
+But it will calculate the balance from actual transactions.
+Bank ID has to be all digits numbers.
+It can be any number and for different accounts, it could be the same number, but has to be a number.
 Some software demands that Branch ID has to be set.
 For Quickbooks, it doesn't matter.
 Encoding, if you are importing some non-lighting characters you can use Unicode, Hebrew, Japanese, depending on what your accounting software requires.